ZipCPU/eth10g/README.md

   - The 10Gb Ethernet component.
 All connections are up and running in our test setup.
 The router itself appears to be working as well.

+    - Network throughput at/near 10Gb/s has been measured _through the router_

   - This open source [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller).
 While I haven't (yet) measured its performance, I'm expecting this controller to a 2x lower latency when compared with Xilinx's MIG controller.

   - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are fully integrated, and appear to be working.